kmorawala/For-A-Cause/README.md

 * Github

 ## How to use it
-Please refer to the "How to test" section before testing it.
+**Please refer to the "How to test" section before testing it.
 Judges are given beta tester and developer level access to the Alexa skill.
-A user access is created for the judges for DynamoDB.
-The user ID and passwords are provided in the original hackathon submission.
+A user access is created for the judges for DynamoDB and Amazon Pay.
+The user ID and passwords are provided in the original hackathon submission.**

 For donors/users, the skill can be used by invoking the wake word "Alexa, open for a cause", the user can simply get started.
 The app provides necessary help instructions as the users interact.
 It handles various situations, such as exploring more charities, donating to a charity or providing more information about charity, processing payments using Amazon Pay, etc.